-- Make sure your bread is really dry; I recommend slicing it while it's still soft, as it's harder to cut good slices after it's stale.
-Allowing it to dry out will give you the best torrija, moist and rich on the inside, crispy on the outside.
+- Make sure your bread is really dry, though I recommend slicing it while it's still soft, as it's harder to cut good slices after it's stale.
+Allowing it to dry out will give you the best torrija—moist and rich on the inside, crispy on the outside.

 - Prepare the paper towels and/or rack where you'll be draining the torrijas before you begin frying so that you don't have to scramble.

 - Mix cinnamon and sugar ahead of time so that you can sprinkle it on while still hot.
 If you try to coat torrijas after they cool, it won't stick as well.

 - Pinch salt